-The establishment has been licensed by the HTA since September 2009.
-This was the establishment's first VRA undertaken by the HTA.
-Prior to this, four site visit inspections of the establishment had been conducted, the most recent of these being in May 2018.
+The establishment has been licensed by the HTA since August 2013.
+This was the establishment's first VRA.
+Prior to that, three site visit inspections of the establishment have been conducted; the most recent previous inspection took place in July 2018.